Voisin L: Variants

 Type 1 and 2 are designations applied retrospectively by the French military from 1915 onwards.
-Contemporary names for the aircraft included the Voisin model 1912 and Voisin 13.5 meter.
+Contemporary names for the aircraft included, Voisin 13.5‑meter, referring to its wingspan; Voisin Model 1912, denoting the year of its initial presentation at military trials; and Voisin Model 1913, marking the type's introduction into operational service.
 In all cases Voisin L was the aircraft's factory designation.